 That event triggered a series of events that followed.
 It changed my art from amateurish to professional.
 It helped me make massive leaps, not only in showing my art but in connecting with other people in person and online via video.
 I learned to say yes to everything that scared me.
 I opened (then closed) a commercial studio space.
 I shut down my tech company.
 I ended my marriage.
 I moved to a new city.

 Now, I needed that dramatic sign to shift me, but not everyone does.
 I was so driven by fear, so clinging to the normal, expected path while resenting it, that I missed every other sign around.
 Nudges.
 Pokes.
 None of it worked for me.
-But that’s okay, because I’m here today in my wonderful house with an entirely different future ahead of me, just a few short years later.
+But that’s okay, because I’m here today in my wonderful house with an entirely different future ahead of me, just three years later.
 Life is awesome and I want the same thing for you.

 When you reflect on your life, who is the star?
 Who’s the key player, the person in the center, the one who owns the stage?